Outdoor fireplace kits

 You can never have enough accessories, and that goes for fireplaces too.
 Most fireplace kits come with a number of feature accessories sure to make your fireplace kit the centre of attention.
-From woodboxes, hearths, stainless steel trimmings, stainless steel flu caps, chimney extensions or stainless steel and mesh doors the options are vast.
-You can view available accessories by visiting the accessories page here.
+From wood boxes, hearths, stainless steel trimmings, stainless steel flu caps, chimney extensions or stainless steel and mesh doors the options are vast.
+You can view available accessories on each of our product pages.

-All Trendz fireplace kits are super easy for any builder, landscaper of handyman to install.
-Each Trendz Outdoor fireplace comes in three fundamental parts, and some very simple instructions.
+All Trendz Outdoors fireplace kits are super easy for any builder, landscaper or handyman to install.
+Each Trendz Outdoors fireplace comes in three fundamental parts, and some very simple instructions.

 The concrete shell is the main structural element of your fireplace and needs to be lowered into place before filling the bottom 400mm of the fireplace shell with concrete.

 The steel firebox comes next and needs to be bolted inside.
-The benefits of a Trendz Outdoor steel fire box is that it kicks out heat quicker than most traditional brick fireplaces or homemade fireplace designs.
+The benefits of a Trendz Outdoors steel firebox, is that it kicks out heat quicker than most traditional brick fireplaces or homemade fireplace designs.

 Lastly, the flue is installed to help control smoke release.

-Another great benefit to purchasing a Trendz Outdoor fireplace kit is that you can make it truly yours with your finishing touches.
-For a more rugged look you can choose to leave the concrete untouched, or add a seal to the concrete to keep it looking fresh for ages.
+Another great benefit to purchasing a Trendz fireplace kit is that you can make it truly yours with your finishing touches.
+For a more rugged look, you can choose to leave the concrete untouched, or add a seal to the concrete to keep it looking fresh for ages.
 However, most people choose to either plaster or paint the fireplace and wood boxes to match their landscape outdoor style or they can be finished off with bricks, cladding or stones.
-There is almost no limit to how you can style your outdoor fireplace and the perfect place for inspiration is our Look Book, which hosts dozens of different designs.
+There is almost no limit to how you can style your outdoor fireplace and the perfect place for inspiration is our style , which hosts dozens of different designs.

 Ready to start your outdoor fireplace adventure?
 Why not download our brochure for specifications and design ideas.